Snowflake Billing

 A larger warehouse can therefore be cost effective when large amounts of data are being processed because although the cost per hour is higher, the time taken to process the data is shorter.

-Most Kleene clients are currently on XS or S warehouses.
+Most Kleene clients start on XS or S warehouses.

 Multi-cluster warehouses